What is responsive web design, and why does it matter for your author website?

 Responsive websites make sure that these things don’t happen.

-They are critical to ensuring a good user-experience and making sure people looking at your site on a mobile or iPad don’t just click off in frustration.
+They are critical to ensuring a good user experience and making sure people looking at your site on a mobile or iPad don’t just click off in frustration.

 (Also: having a non-responsive website these days makes your site look like a proper dinosaur, and makes people think it’s unlikely to be up to date.
 All of this is BAD, basically.)

-All Squarespace websites are responsive.
 It’s one of the reasons the platform is so great – and one of the reasons I love it.
-But let’s start with explaining exactly what that means…

-But what exactly is responsive web design?
+What is responsive web design?

 Responsive websites are sites that automatically ‘respond’ (ha) to the device they are being viewed on.